School Safety and Belonging

 Everyone Belongs

 Our schools and our community should be a safe space for ALL students.
 Please know that the Spring Grove Area School District will NOT tolerate any form of racism, hate speech, or discrimination.
-The District has adopted and enforces policies prohibiting discrimination, harassment, and bullying.
+The district has adopted and enforces policies prohibiting discrimination, harassment, and bullying.
 Those policies contain a complaint procedure available to all students and staff.
 Students are encouraged to notify a district staff member or another trusted adult if they are experiencing, or know of another student who is experiencing, any form of discrimination or hate.

 Everyone Belongs Initiatives and Programs